-Located in Ireland, 30 minutes from the capital Dublin, Boliden Tara Mines has co-existed with the community of Navan, Meath for over 40 years.
-As Europe's largest zinc mine, Tara Mines has been a significant employer in the region since the commencement of mining in 1977.
-During normal operations, Tara mines provides direct employment for c.
-1000 employees and contractors, the majority of which live in the locality.
+Located in Ireland, 30 minutes from the capital Dublin, Boliden Tara Mines has co-existed with the community of Navan, Meath for over 45 years.
+As one of Europe's largest zinc mines, Tara Mines has been a significant employer in the region since the commencement of mining in 1977.
+During normal operations, Tara mines provide direct employment for c.
+500 employees and contractors, the majority of which live in the locality.
 In addition, Tara helps to support over 1000 jobs indirectly through the supply chain.

 In essence, the community around Tara develops in tandem with the mine, where the local economy in the Northeast area and beyond, benefits from its continued success.
-The secure employment that Tara Mines has provided to thousands of people over the past 40 years has helped the local community to thrive.
+The secure employment that Tara Mines has provided to thousands of people over the past 45 years has helped the local community to thrive.
 Tara Mines is committed to societal development and through local partnerships with schools, colleges, charities and sporting clubs, continuously strengthening its bond with the local community and investing in its development.